 This tart could just as easily be eaten for breakfast as it could be for dessert after dinner.
-I see this as being Belgian and from the Ardennes region.
-The yeasted crust is very Belgian and the apples would be from the Ardennes.
-What ever you want to call it it is delicious. - thirschfeld - thirschfeld
+I see this as being both Belgian (seen in the yeasted crust) and from the Ardennes (seen in the addition of the apples).
+Whatever you want to call it, it is delicious. —thirschfeld

 For the yeasted crust:

 dry active yeast